 A WAN provider gives a link to the user.
 The user device (e.g., Wifi Router) terminated the link on the WAN port.
 There are various options to connect to the WAN provider.
 It could be a DHCP, Point to Point, or via public IP.
 Most companies are having public IPs so that anyone can connect to the company network from anywhere.
 The public IPs are assigned by the WAN or Internet providers.

 Two companies can connect their LANs to each other using a VPN router.
 With VPN, there will be a tunnel set up between two locations.
 It will make communication secure too.

-- A LAN covers a small geographical area such as an office, floor, or a building.
-While WAN can coves area that can be bigger than multiple countries.
+- A LAN covers a small geographical area such as an office, floor, or building.
+While WAN can cover areas that can be bigger than multiple countries.

 - The setup cost is less in LAN as it needs only fewer devices.
 With WAN, the setup cost is higher because it requires lots of hardware and other resources.

 - Uses fewer technologies, e.g., ethernet, etc. A WAN needs to cover a long-distance transmission.
 For that, it uses Frame Relay, etc.

 - Totally for private use, no sharing, while WAN can be shared with multiple users.

-- Bandwidth is very high in LAN, WAN as shred and long-distance, so offers a lower bandwidth.
+- Bandwidth is very high in LAN, WAN are shared and long-distance, so offers a lower bandwidth.